FWH solver

 FWH simulation of an aerofoil, with quiescent medium co-ordinate transformation applied

 Once we have collected the FWH surface data from a CFD simulation and correctly defined the FWH surface and observer microphone settings, we simply use the FWH equations to propagate the pressure and velocity signals from the FWH surface to the our farfield observer locations.
-The equations used in the zCFD FWH solver are the Farrasat 1A equations, with a retarded time formulation and a Newton-Raphson algorithm for calculating the retarded time.
+The equations used in the zCFD FWH solver are the Farrasat 1A equations, with a retarded time formulation.
 The retarded time is the time \(\tau_*\) at which a sound wave must be emitted by a point on the FWH surface in order for it to reach an observer at time \(t\), given the prescribed motions of both surface and observer.

 Note